nuclio/nuclio/cmd/dashboard/README.md

 ```

 ### Creating a project
 Creating a project is synchronous.
 By the time the response returns, the project has been created.
+If name is omitted, a UUID is generated.

 #### Request
 * URL: `POST /api/projects`